WebberZone/better-search/README.md

 Check out the [FAQ on the plugin page](https://wordpress.org/plugins/better-search/faq/) for a detailed list of questions and answers.

 If your question isn't listed there, please create a new post in the [WordPress.org support forum](https://wordpress.org/support/plugin/better-search).
-I monitor the forums regularly.
 If you're looking for more advanced *paid* support, please see [details here](https://webberzone.com/support/).
+Paid users receive support via email.

 ## How can I report security bugs?